bright/new-www/content/our-areas/blockchain-development.md

 intro: We are blockchain experts ready to assist you.
 language: en
 image_alt_our_service_mobile: blockchain development company
-description_mdx: We are a software development company that **specialises in blockchain technology**.
+description_mdx: We are a digital products agency that **specialises in blockchain technology**.
 Blockchain is a groundbreaking technology that goes far beyond cryptocurrency services.
 Tell us more about your blockchain project and we will let you know how we can help you.